ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/service-management-design.md

 - Add IBM Cloud Monitoring as an event notification source to route operational monitoring and logging alert notifications as well as audit logging alert notifications for Web Apps.
 See [Add an Event Notification Source](https://cloud.ibm.com/docs/event-notifications?topic=event-notifications-en-add-source) for details.

-- Set service destinations such as webhook and Code Engine for IBM Cloud Monitoring event sources to automate incident response and minimize downtime for Web Apps.
+- Set service destinations such as webhook and Code Engine for IBM Cloud Monitoring event sources to automate incident response and minimize downtime for web apps.